mozilla/inclusion/data-metrics/surveys/best-practices-diverse-data.md

 Always include Mozilla's privacy policy.

 * If you are asking for **gender identity**, how will you use that data?
+If you don't know, don't ask.
 * If you are asking whether someone is **transgender** how do you intend to benefit that demographic with your findings?
+If you dont know, don't ask.
 * If you are asking gender identity, you cannot query people under 19.
 Add checkbox to ensure people are over 19.
 * If you are collecting personally identifying information like name, email, Github ID AND gender identity information, do you have in place:
   * Legal approval